3RUN/Acknex-Game-Launcher/README.md

 - Launches the game (predefined executable)

 # How to get it working
-All you need to do is initialize all the settings from the config file at the start of your game (example will follow soon).
+All you need to do is initialize all the settings from the config file at the start of your game (check out example folder).

 # Known issues
 - no gamepad support for keybindings (only mouse+keyboard) as I don't own xinput device.
 I might add support in future;